Project Info

 3. The new I-10 bridge spanning City Park Lake will feature aesthetic treatments to improve its appearance from local surface streets and monument towers to signal to interstate motorists they have “arrived” in Baton Rouge.

-4. Perkins Road Corridor Improvements will include better public parking for businesses, more and better safety lighting, multi-modal transportation improvements such as a better connected local street grid, pedestrian walkways and bicycle accommodations.
-Note public open house on May 19, 2022!
+4. Perkins Road Corridor Improvements will include better public parking for businesses, improved safety lighting, multi-modal transportation improvements such as a better connected local street grid, pedestrian walkways, and bicycle accommodations.
+Refer to the May 19, 2022 open house exhibits for more information.

 Watch the Events list on this website or subscribe to project e-newsletters to receive notification of the timing of these upcoming events.
 Both of these areas are on the homepage i10br.com.